 This programme will give you a comprehensive understanding of ecology and conservation.
 You will explore ecology, conservation biology, conservation practice, environmental management and interdisciplinarity to develop solutions in both practical application and case study analysis for the key ecological and conservation issues facing our planet.
 Graduates will also be competent in research design and methods, interdisciplinary approaches, and a broad range of field skills.
 Ecology and conservation field and lab skills are taught comprehensively across the programme, including extensive use of our green campus.
 Fieldwork and residential field courses are an integral part of the programme throughout, as is employability.
-All students on the BSc and MSci Ecology and Conservation degree programmes take a second year employability module with 10 days work placement or equivalent, and MSci students have a further 10 days conservation placement.
+All students take a second year employability module with 10 days work placement or equivalent.